nmkha16/TileMasterTrip3D/README.md

 **FlowerTileMaster3D** is a hypercasual game of matching triplet, select three tile of the same flower to explode them.
 Destroy all tiles to win the game.

+## Tips
+If you're short on gold, press plus symbol on gold counter to get 200 gold.

+Game too hard? **Drop a tactical nuke on them**.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>